thinksource/pathfind/readme.md

 5, (bouns)the algorithm will consider allowing the robot up and left. if the robot go up, it will print 'u' if the robot go left, it will print 'l'

+6, (bouns)user can random select the start point and end point

 #run environment
 python version 2.7